Oglethorpe County DUI Lawyer – Oglethorpe County DUI Attorney

 Administrative License Suspensions

-As mentioned above with the ten-day warning, if you refuse to take the chemical test of your breath, blood, or urine, your license will be suspended for one year.
+As mentioned above with the thirty-day warning, if you refuse to take the chemical test of your breath, blood, or urine, your license will be suspended for one year.
 Unfortunately, there is no hardship license that can be obtained for the administrative license suspension.
 If you need your driver's license to go to work, school, or receive medical treatment, losing your driving privileges can be a nightmare.
 An Oglethorpe County DUI Lawyer can help you save your license if you call as soon as possible after your DUI arrest.

 The arraignment is your first appearance in court.
 This is when the court advises the defendant of the nature of the charges against them and enters a plea to that charge of “guilty” or “not guilty.”
 Unless you had a previous life as a criminal, prior court issues, or violent activity during your arrest, you will more than likely post bail to ensure that you will return to court.
 If you do not have an Oglethorpe County DUI Attorney representing you at your arraignment, do not plead guilty.